IanMalobaMwakha/learn-python/arithmethic-operators.md

 27
 ```

-Note: The addition is evaluated before the exponentiation.
+Explanation: The addition is evaluated before the exponentiation.

 ---